This post was most recently updated on October 19, 2021

 Those puppy dog eyes under your dinner table may be hard to resist, but it’s important to avoid feeding our dogs human foods that may upset their digestion or have an even more dangerous impact.
 With fall and the holidays approaching, many of us will soon have even more human treats or different foods around for our dogs to get into.

+It doesn’t take much for dogs to choke—especially on food that is meant for humans.
+It’s always best to be covered by pet insurance in case you find yourself in this sticky situation.
 Prevention is always preferred, so let’s talk about human foods that you should never feed your dog, no matter how cute they are!

 If your dog does get ahold of these foods, it’s best practice to immediately reach out to your veterinarian or the Pet Poison Helpline (855-213-6680, fee applies).

-If you're a SPOT customer, you also have access to a 24/7 pet health helpline where you can speak with vet tele-health specialists about if your pet needs to see a vet for something they have ingested.
-Plus, SPOT covers poison control consultation fees to help give you peace of mind if your pet accidentally gets ahold of anything concerning.
+If you're a Spot customer, you also have access to a 24/7 pet health helpline where you can speak with vet tele-health specialists about if your pet needs to see a vet for something they have ingested.
+Plus, Spot covers poison control consultation fees to help give you peace of mind if your pet accidentally gets ahold of anything concerning.

 Grapes and Raisins